thlorenz/thlorenz.com-1/README.md

 But how does the server know when to send just rendered html (i.e. when we directly navigate to `http://.../blog/post1`) and when to send json (i.e. when we make an xhr request to the exact same url)?

-The short answer is [**Accept Header**](http://shiflett.org/blog/2011/may/the-accept-header).
+The short answer is: [**Accept Header**](http://shiflett.org/blog/2011/may/the-accept-header).
 We let express do the grunt work for us in figuring out which data type the browser prefers to receive via the [`req.accepts` method](http://expressjs.com/api.html#req.accepts).
-Depending on the result, we send either the rendered html of the entire page, or just a json which includes the html snippets of the parts of the page that need replacing.
+Depending on the result, we send either the rendered html of the entire page, or just json which includes the html snippets of the parts of the page that need replacing.

 ```js